Introduction

 then you've come to the right place.

-IntelliShell is a smart command-line assistant designed to solve these exact problems.
+IntelliShell is a powerful command template and snippet manager that goes far beyond a simple history search to fundamentally improve your command-line experience.
 It helps you save, find, generate, and fix your most valuable commands directly within your terminal, turning your command line from a simple execution tool into a structured, searchable, and intelligent library.

 -